FOREX-Euro steadies on persistent hopes for ECB action

 By Lisa Twaronite

-TOKYO, Aug 10 The euro remained under pressure in Asia on Friday, though it was off its lows the day before as hopes for progress in Europe's debt crisis offset some of the worries about slowing euro zone growth.
+TOKYO, Aug 10 The euro steadied in Asia on Friday, as hopes for progress in Europe's debt crisis gained the upper hand over worries about slowing euro zone growth.

-Weak German economic data weighed on the euro on Thursday, as well as the ECB's latest monthly bulletin citing downside risks to the euro zone's economic outlook.
+Weak German economic data pressured the euro on Thursday, as well as the ECB's latest monthly bulletin citing downside risks to the euro zone's economic outlook.

-Persistent hope that the European Central Bank will act to ease borrowing costs for Spain and Italy helped the European unit take back some of those losses, though investors were wary on the euro's outlook.
+But persistent hope that the European Central Bank will act to ease borrowing costs for Spain and Italy helped the European unit climb off its overnight lows.

 Saito also noted that the dollar may be supported against the yen by a changing view of U.S. bonds as Treasury yields have been inching up on solid U.S. data, which could help scale back expectations for another round of bond buying by the Federal Reserve.